YinTat/yintat.github.io/_pages/background.md

 {% include base_path %}

-The background of this website consists of some equations.
-These equations excerpt from some of my favourite papers.
+The background of this website consists of some equations, excerpt from some of my favourite papers.

 ### $\phi(G) = O(k) \frac{\lambda_2}{\sqrt{\lambda_k}}$
 This is the first theory paper.
 Cheeger inequality is a fundamental result in spectral graph theory.
 This inequality is not tight in many graphs appear in practice.
 In the [paper](https://arxiv.org/abs/1301.5584), we refined inequality, which can be used to provide theoretical justifications of spectral partitioning algorithm.